HomeResources

 TECHNICAL RESOURCES

-The scope of your product
+The scope of your solution

-Building the product
+Building the solution

 From the technical standpoint, LLM-based web applications usually consist of the following three architectural layers: